jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Immutable

 "Immutable" means "cannot be modified."
 Data that cannot be modified can be described as immutable.
 For example, [constants](#Constant) are immutable by definition.
+Antonym: [mutable](#Mutable).

 ### Linked list